smidazai/scan_functional/supplementary.md

     ## p-value:  0.33

-In this example, the cluster detected by the method NPFSS is not significant.
+In this example, the cluster detected by the NPFSS method is not significant.

 ### 1.5.2 Parametric PFSS

-To compute the result of the PFSS method, we use the function `compute_p()`.
+To obtain the result for the PFSS method, we use the `compute_p()` function.

 ``` r
 res_p <- compute_p(my_pairs_ex[[1]], my_pairs_ex[[2]], X)